alazifi/FungiGuard-Firmware/README.md

 # FungiGuard :mushroom:

 FungiGuard is an alias for this product.
 It has ability to monitor and control of mushroom farming (shed) to produce good quality and fresh mushroom.
-Can be remoted manually every where and every time with Thingsboard platform. :mushroom:
+Can be remoted manually every where and every time with Thingsboard platform.

 ## Overview